mapbox/osmpbf-tutorial/README.md

 I hope you're feeling good about yourself right now; you've come a long way!

 ![Arguably the best dance sequence of the 1988 Crystal Light National Aerobic Championship Opening](./gifs/dance.gif)

+Let's take all of what we've learned from that exercise and bring it with us to lat/lon decoding.

+##### Lat/Lon Fields